Godwin-T/wallet-setup/README.md

 Production-grade wallet infrastructure that satisfies the HNG Stage 8 requirements.
 The service exposes a FastAPI interface for Google Sign-In, wallet deposits via Paystack, webhook processing, wallet-to-wallet transfers, transaction history, and full API key lifecycle support.

+> **Heads-up for Backend Mentors (Swagger testing only)**
+> To make manual tests easier inside `/docs`, the Google callback temporarily returns the ID token in its payload so it can be copied/pasted into the global “Authorize” dialog (padlock icon).
+That’s *not* how the production flow will behave; in a real frontend the ID token would stay client-side, and the Swagger workaround isn’t part of the protocol.

 ## Features
 - **Google Sign-In (JWT)**: Accepts Google ID tokens, auto-provisions users and wallets.
 - **Wallet Management**: Auto-generated wallet numbers, integer balances (kobo), realtime transaction ledger.